Developik/auction-android-app/Log Group 2 Comp 3350.md

   * Written Espresso tests for all user stories.
 Added new user stories and removed some that were redundant.
 * July 28: 12:00 am - 3:00 am
   * Updated Espresso tests to work with new UI changes.
 Fixed inconsistent search.
+* July 28: 3:00 am - 4:00 am
+  * Fixed inconsistency with the chat feature.
+Will now always respond to messages.

 # Iteration 2